 About 12 human milk oligosaccharides (HMO) are the most abundant isoforms in human milk.
-HMO composition of human milk differs individually because of genetic regulation, based on gene activation of the Lewis positive/negative (Le gene) and secretor/non‑secretor (Se gene) status.
-Women with Lewis positive gene express the enzyme Fucosyltransferase‑3 producing the isoform 3'‑Fucosyllactose while lewis negative women do not.
-Women with secretor status express the enzyme Fucosyltransferase‑3 and can produce 2'‑Fucosyllactose (2'‑FL) in high abundancy, while non-secretor women do not.
+HMO composition differs individually because of genetic regulation, based on gene activation of the Lewis positive/negative (Le gene) and secretor/non‑secretor (Se gene) status.
+Women with Lewis positive gene express the enzyme fucosyltransferase‑3 producing the isoform 3'‑fucosyllactose whereas Lewis negative women do not.
+Women with secretor status express the enzyme fucosyltransferase‑3 and can produce 2'‑fucosyllactose (2'‑FL) in high abundancy, while non-secretor women do not.

-Le-positive secretors (Le+/Se+) express high oligosaccharide concentrations and all fucosylated human milk oligosaccharide isoforms from both fucosyltransferase‑2 and ‑3.
-Le-negative secretors (Le-/Se+) express similar oligosaccharide concentrations but are lacking the human milk oligosaccharides from fucosyltransferase‑3 such as lacto-N-fucopentaose‑II and ‑III.
-Presence of the HMO isoform 3'-fucosyllactose in this milk group is under debate because recent reports state its absence (Kunz et al. 2017) but older reports stated presence of 3'‑fucosyllactose (Ayechu-Muruzabal et al. 2018; Thurl et al. 2010; Thurl et al. 1997).
-If fucosyltransferase‑3 is responsible to generate 3'‑fucosyllactose it would be logical to expect its absence from this group.
+Le-positive secretors (Le+/Se+) express high oligosaccharide concentrations and all fucosylated HMO isoforms from both FUC-2 and ‑3.
+Le-negative secretors (Le-/Se+) express similar oligosaccharide concentrations overall but are lacking HMO from FUC‑3 such as lacto-N-fucopentaose‑II and ‑III.
+Presence of 3'-fucosyllactose (3’-FL) in this milk group is under debate because some reports state its absence (Kunz et al. 2017) whereas other and sometimes older reports stated presence of 3’-FL (Ayechu-Muruzabal et al. 2018; Thurl et al. 2010; Thurl et al. 1997).
+If FUC‑3 is indeed responsible for 3’-FL synthesis it would be logical to expect its absence from this group.

 Ayechu-Muruzabal V, van Stigt AH, Mank M, Willemsen LEM, Stahl B, Garssen J, Van't Land B. Diversity of Human Milk Oligosaccharides and Effects on Early Life Immune Development.
 Frontiers in pediatrics 2018; 6:239. at: www.ncbi.nlm.nih.gov/pubmed//30250836